-There are two different types of travel credit cards:
+There are three different types of travel credit cards:

 Partner airline cards.
 These cards are directly tied with a specific airline company, like Southwest or American Airlines.
 I have the Citi / AAdvantage Platinum Select Card.
 For every dollar I spend on the card, I receive one American Airlines mile, and I receive two miles for every American Airlines flight I purchase with the card.

 General travel cards.
 There are other cards that either aren’t tied to a specific airline at all or allow you to redeem miles through specific partner airlines.
 I have a Barclaycard Arrival Card (which is no longer available to apply for); the card allows me to redeem my miles for any travel expense, be it flight, hotel, or car rental.
 I earn one mile for every dollar I spend, and two miles for every dollar I spend on dining or travel expenses.